How Current Legislative Changes Affect Future CEU Students

-CEU will, indeed, continue its operations under all circumstances.
+CEU will continue its operations under all circumstances.

 4. Will CEU move to the U.S. or to any other country?

-We are committed to remain in Budapest, our home town of over two decades.
-We will use all legal means to fight discriminatory legislation.
+We are committed to remain in Budapest, our home town for over two decades.

 5. Will CEU’s name change?

-CEU is a recognized brand for quality graduate education and we do not intend to change the name.
+CEU is a recognized brand for quality graduate education and its name will not be changed.

 6. Will CEU remain an independent institution able to exercise its academic freedom?

 As CEU President and Rector Michael Ignatieff wrote in his New York Times op-ed on April 3, 2017, “As for Central European University, its board and its administration will never surrender its academic freedom to anyone.”